-Team 'I Hear You Daddy' is ready once again to join the Walk4Hearing on behalf of Cacey and Lola, and all people with hearing loss!
-This is our fourth year participating in the Walk4Hearing, and our team has raised over $13k thanks to your continued support!
+Spring has finally arrived and Team 'I Hear You Daddy' is ready once again to walk on behalf of Cacey and Lola, and all people with hearing loss on May 12!
+This is our fifth year participating in the Walk4Hearing, and our team has raised over $17K thanks to your continued support!

 - 26 million have noise-induced hearing loss that could be prevented.

 - 2 to 3 out of every 1,000 children are born deaf or with a hearing loss.